Earthquakes and Volcanoes Data Pathfinder

 NASA also has a global sulfur dioxide monitoring site that provides imagery of daily SO2 measurements from OMI, OMPS, and TROPOMI.
 The site also provides information on the source of emissions.

-- VIIRS Nighttime imagery in Worldview
+- Black Marble Imagery in Worldview

-VIIRS Black Marble Imagery in Worldview
+- Black Marble Blue/Yellow Composite imagery in Worldview

 Find Post-Event Assessment Data

-Interferometric SAR thus provides centimeter-level measurements of displacement from earthquake ruptures and volcanic eruptions.
+Interferometric SAR (InSAR) thus provides centimeter-level measurements of displacement from earthquake ruptures and volcanic eruptions.
 This displacement or deformation is seen as contour lines; where the lines are closer together, there was a lot of movement.
 Discontinuities in the contour lines also show where the actual fault rupture is.
 Contour lines are half of the radar's wavelength; so Sentinel-1 with a radar length of 6 cm has contour lines indicating ground deformation of 3 cm.

 Sentinel-1A and Sentinel-1B SAR data from Earthdata Search

 When choosing SAR data for interferometry, inclusion of phase information is required.
 Level 1 data are produced as single look complex (SLC), in which the phase information is preserved.
 To learn more about SAR processing Level 1 data, view the ASF DAAC SAR data recipes (select InSAR).